cb-ci/ci-team-to-managed-controller-migration/README.md

 To automate the migration from TC to MC, the following steps are required (taken from he documentation links above)

-* CREATE TARGET MC
+* CREATE MC
 * ON MC: create target folder (where to migrate the Teams/teams root folder to )
-* COPY JOBS (recursive and folders) FROM TC TO MC
+* COPY JOBS FROM TC TO MC
 * MIGRATE CREDENTIALS

 if you see the `script.sh`it contains the steps for the phases above.